kaizermm/Kevin-Huang_portfolio/README.md

 # Kevin-Huang_portfolio
 Welcome to my portfolio!
 This repository contains some projects that I have executed.
 Please feel free to look around and let me know if you have any questions!
+## About me

+Passionate about the synergy between Data Analytics and Finance, I am Kevin Huang, and I've dedicated the past two years to honing my expertise in the data analytics field.
+My journey into data analytics stemmed from a background in chemistry, a testament to my adaptability and eagerness to explore new horizons.
+I initially embarked on this path by completing the Google Data Analytics certificate, which served as a strong foundation.
+To deepen my knowledge and skills, I sought further growth through enrollment in the TripleTen Data Analyst Program.

 ## My Portfolio
 ### Zuber-Rideshare-App